-1. You will lose points (including the possibility of getting an F) for failing to follow any one or more of all instructions specified in this document.

-- Your paper must be written while consulting the Writing/Researching Term Papers Guide (see Reading R of the Educational Success Packet available via your class home page).
+- 1. You will lose points (including the possibility of getting an F) for failing to follow any one or more of all instructions specified in this document. - 2.
+Your paper must be written while consulting the Writing/Researching Term Papers Guide (see Reading S in PART A-Readings--Packet 10 of the homework Depository available HERE).
 However, if there is a discrepancy, the instructions specified in this document supersedes those in the Term Paper Guide. - 3.
 Your term paper must be accompanied by a one-page term paper outline (see below). - 4.
-The score for your paper will be averaged with your score for the Term Paper-related Test. ← IMPORTANT (Reminder: the term paper is worth 50% of the term paper project which is worth 20% of the course grade.) - 5.
+The score for your paper will be averaged with your score for the Term Paper-related Test. ← IMPORTANT (Reminder: as per course requirements, the term paper is worth 10% of the term paper project, because the other 10% is the term paper test.) - 5.
 Your term paper must be submitted in MS Word format.
 (This is the only word-processing format that is acceptable.) - 6.
 Your term paper must have a cover page.
 On the cover page of your paper indicate (a) paper title (see below), (b) your name as it appears in school records, (c) course number, and (d) semester. - 7.
 The first page of your term paper (which is not the cover page) must be the outline of your paper.
 (See instructions below.) - 8.
 You may be required, at my discretion, to submit to a Zoom interview based on the references you provide in your paper. - 9.
-Footnotes are required in your term paper. - 10.
+Footnotes are required in your term paper (see below). - 10.
 This document contains live links to internet material; therefore, access it while online. - 11.
 References to Wikipedia or any other encyclopedia is NOT permitted.
 (However, you can consult these materials while doing your research-you just can't use them as references.) - 12.
 Your term paper must reflect closely-repeat, closely-the references you list.
 Therefore, do not choose your references willy-nilly. - 13.
 Study the slide image on the right. - 14.
 All points allocation will be final; I do not negotiate my grading.